Jagger81/h-consultants/README.md

 ## Deployment

-The following steps are how this application was deployed:
+The following steps are how this application was deployed, using Cloud 9 IDE:

 1. Set-up new workspace in C9
 2. Using the bash terminal install the relevant version of Django:
-a.
-Sudo pip3 install django==1.11
+   * Sudo pip3 install django==1.11
 3. Create a django project: “django-admin startproject hconsultants .”
 4. Open the “settings.py” file and add C9 as an allowed host [(os.environ.get(‘C9_HOSTNAME’)]
 5. Run the server: “python3 manage.py runserver $IP:$C9_PORT”